Rum infused with a healthy dose of maple syrup and the added richness of vanilla and prune is just what the doctor ordered.

 4. Seal and store in a cool, dark cabinet.
 Use within 1 year.

-Recipe excerpted from Homemade Liqueurs and Infused Spirits © 2013 by Andrew Schloss.
+Excerpted from Homemade Liqueurs and Infused Spirits © Andrew Schloss.
 Photo © Leigh Beisch Photography.
-All rights reserved.